 When looking for a lip balm for frequent and daily use you need to make sure that its ingredient list does not contain chemicals that may potentially cause more harm than good to your lips in the long run.
 A good daily use lip balm has ingredients that are moisturizing and nourishing such as shea butter and vitamin C. SPF is also an important component to consider having in your lip balm to prevent sun damage.

-The Faces Canada lip balm range consists of lip balms that are not only nourishing but also have SPF 15 which makes them ideal for daily use.
+The Faces Canada lip balm online range consists of lip balms that are not only nourishing but also have SPF 15 which makes them ideal for daily use.

 HOW MANY TIMES A DAY SHOULD YOU APPLY LIP BALM

 According to dermatologists, keep your lips supple and soft by applying lip balm 2-3 times a day or after meals.

 Although it's essential to keep your lips moisturized, dermatologists aren't supporters of reapplying excessively.
 As in, there is such a thing as too much of a good thing when it comes to lip balm.
 In reality, you should only use lip balm three times a day: when you wake up, after eating or drinking, and right before bed.

 According to Whitney Bowe, MD, a board-certified dermatologist in New York City and author of Dirty Looks, that's all there is to it.
 "Licking your lips while eating and drinking produces even more irritation caused by chapped lips—it's a vicious cycle since your saliva evaporates, causing you to keep licking to avoid the drying sensation," she explains.
 "Saliva can also damage the barrier present on your lips by breaking down the thin epidermal tissues of your lips."
 She suggests imagining what happens when you put a saltine cracker in your mouth—it softens without even being chewed.
 "That's saliva in your mouth gently breaking down the cracker into its constituent parts...you don't want saliva eroding your lips," she explains.
 Yikes.